Answering Your Questions

 At Walnut Creek Naturopathic, your health and wellbeing are extremely important to us.
 We appreciate how overwhelming being diagnosed with cancer can be.
 We understand that you and your families are contacting us in a vulnerable state and we are here to support you each step of the way.

-At WNC we provide comprehensive, integrative support to adult patients with all types and stages of cancer.
-Our medical director, Dr. Heather Barrett, has received extensive training in how to collaboratively work with the conventional standard of treatment utilized by medical oncologists, surgical oncologists, and radiation oncologists.
-Under her guidance, the doctors at WCN work alongside your conventional team to improve the efficacy of your conventional treatment, reduce side effects, and improve your quality of life.
+At WCN we provide comprehensive, integrative support to adult patients with all types and stages of cancer.
+Dr. Heather Barrett and Dr. Melissa Gastellum have received extensive training in how to collaboratively work with the conventional standard of treatment utilized by medical oncologists, surgical oncologists, and radiation oncologists.
+Our doctors work alongside your conventional team to improve the efficacy of your conventional treatment, reduce side effects, and improve your quality of life.

 Given the nature of your diagnosis, we know you likely have a lot of questions!
 We hope the frequently asked questions listed below will help guide you along: